 Technology is everywhere and nowhere at the same time, and it certainly has an effect on your dating life.
 If you’re single, you can use apps like Tinder to find a date.
 If you’re in a relationship, you can use FaceTime to schedule a date night.
 Whether you meet someone online or in person, though, you’re going to have to deal with any technology-related issues that come up.
+As most of us use the internet we can be wary of what we do online, that is why looking to protect your online privacy is incredibly important so that there is a minimal chance of anything bad happening whilst using our chosen piece of technology.

 Tech: Affecting Dating a Good Way